malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 ## High-level thought as a state machine
 tbd. diagram.

+Various studies have revealed that we are either unaware of the majority of processes that occur within the brain [Miller1962, Nisbett1977, Halligan2000], or that we only become aware of those processes _after the fact_ [Halligan2017].
+Furthermore, evidence from cognitive neuropsychology suggests that we can perform relatively complicated processing and have that influence our awareness, without even being aware of the processing or the sense inputs that the processing was based on [Driver1998, Marshall1988, Weiskrantz1985].

+I suggest that this is quite straight-forward to explain.

+The kinds of processing mentioned above form what Daniel Kahneman refers to as _System 1_ thought (or _Fast Thinking_ thought) [Kahneman2011].
+Here, deep and complex layers of neurons are involved, and while they may have cycles on the micro scale, they likely have the macro scale form of a simple [feed-forward network](https://en.wikipedia.org/wiki/Feedforward_neural_network).
+This _System 1_ thought can be quite advanced, as we know from the work of Kahneman.
+For example, it can localize the source of a specific sound, produce the result for simple well practiced questions such as "2+2=?", read text on a billboard, or even drive a car on an empty road.

+To summarise all that in short form: simple macro-scale-feed-forward networks are great for efficient pattern matching, prediction, and generation of well practiced actions.

-As we are discovering through the development of artificial neural networks, a simple non-cyclic network of neurons can be very effective for pattern matching and prediction.
-However it isn't suitable for high-level thought because of a number of limitations:
+However, such networks are not suitable for high-level thought because of a number of limitations:
-* it's only capable of producing results from a single pass of the network (Convolutional Neural Networks), or a single pass of the data stream (Recurrent Neural Networks)
+* they are only capable of producing results from a single pass of the network.
-* it's hard to combine results from multiple arbitrarily selected processing regions
+* it's hard to combine results from multiple arbitrarily selected processing regions.
-* it can learn and is flexible in the long term, but static and inflexible in the short term
+* these networks can learn and are flexible in the long term, but are typically static and inflexible in the short term.

 High-level thought involves multiple steps and intermediate states.
 Working memory serves to hold those intermediate states.
 Multiple steps are supported through operating in cycles, with each cycle taking the current state of working memory, applying one step of computation, and storing the result back into working memory.
 In other words, a 'state machine'.

-It's possible that the evolution of working memory was the catalyst for the evolution of a state-machine processing loop, which further formed the basis of the high intelligence that we enjoy today.
+I would even go further to suggest that it's possible that the evolution of working memory was the catalyst for the evolution of a state-machine processing loop.
+That, of course, further formed the basis of the high intelligence that we enjoy today.

 ## Control mechanism as basis for awareness of thoughts
 If you were to build a state machine yourself, you would not want to do it with neural networks.
 State machines operate on the principle of a loop that repeats itself over and over, with the same logic rules but different state.
 They require stability and predictability.
 Neural networks are noisy, chaotic, and take a long time to train.
 A state machine using neural networks for processing is highly unstable and tends to get stuck in infinite loops.
 I encountered this myself in my first attempt to model the state machine of consciousness using simple logic rules.
 And I wasn't even subject to the unpredictable nature of neural networks.